 |

-email from our servers and use our server to send all your
+Configure your mail-server to use our servers to send all your

-outgoing email.
-If your mail-server is Microsoft
+If your mail-server is Microsoft Exchange, there are instructions for

 We're happy to perform these configuration steps for you if you're prepared to

-give us remote access to your server.
+give us remote access to your server. |

-If your server or Internet connection fails, we'll hold all your incoming
+If your server or Internet connection fails, we'll hold all your incoming email

-email on our server, indefinitely, until your server comes back on line when they'll then be automatically forwarded on.
+on our servers, indefinitely, until your server comes back on line when they'll

 Anti-Virus

-We scan all attachments in your emails for viruses and delete
+We scan all attachments in your emails for viruses and delete them if any are

-them if any are found.
-Attachments of types used almost exclusively for sending viruses are also removed.
+found.
+Attachments of types used almost exclusively for sending viruses are

 Spam Filtering